fwupd/fwupd/BUILD_ANDROID_NDK.md

 > TLDR: enable root, disable selinux, `/data` is exec and rw

+It may be necessary to connect the device via USB, toggle the "Always allow from this computer" and press accept on the "Allow USB Debugging?" dialog.

 Since we're dealing with USB devices we want wireless debugging (Wired Ethernet would be nice but it doesn't seem possible)

 ```bash